nayaksimran5/ML-House-Price/README.md

 Additionally, I found that **'OverallQual'**, **'GrLivArea'**, and **'TotalBsmtSF'** are strongly correlated with the target variable, **'SalePrice'**.
 These correlations suggest that these features have a significant relationship with the target, making them potentially important predictors for modeling.

 **7. Significance Test**

 - Conducted ANOVA test to identify statistically significant variables.
 - Retained only the significant features that impact the target variable (SalePrice).
-- Dropped non-significant variables to enhance model performance.
+- Dropped non-significant variables like **'Street', 'LandSlope', 'PoolQC', 'MiscFeature'** to enhance model performance.

+**8. Removing or Dropping Unnecessary Features and Dropping high percentage of missing value**

+In this step, I removed or dropped features that were either unnecessary or did not add significant value to the model.

+- The **'MiscVal'** column was dropped as it mostly contained zero values, with only 3 observations having non-zero values.
+Due to its lack of variability, this column did not provide meaningful information and could potentially introduce noise into the analysis.

+- The **'Id'** column was removed because it was merely an identifier and did not contribute any predictive value for the model.

+- **'Alley'** and **'Fence'** columns have more than 80% of their data missing so dropped it the training set and test set.

-**8. Handling Missing Values**
+**9. Handling Missing Values**
 I first calculated the percentage of missing values for each feature to understand the extent of the gaps in the data.

 - **Numeric Features**: Missing values in numeric columns were filled using KNN imputation, which predicts missing values based on the nearest neighbors in the dataset.

 - **Categorical Features**: For categorical columns, missing values were imputed with the mode (the most frequent value) of each column.

-- Dropped columns with a high percentage of missing value.

-**9. Target Variable Exploration and Transformation**
+**10. Target Variable Exploration and Transformation**
 - The **SalePrice** variable had a right-skewed distribution.
-- Applied a log transformation to normalize the skewness.
+- Applied a **log transformation** to normalize the skewness.
 - The transformation made the target variable more suitable for modeling.

-**10. Removing or Dropping Unnecessary Features**

-In this step, I removed or dropped features that were either unnecessary or did not add significant value to the model.

-- The **'MiscVal'** column was dropped as it mostly contained zero values, with only 3 observations having non-zero values.
-Due to its lack of variability, this column did not provide meaningful information and could potentially introduce noise into the analysis.

-- From the correlation matrix, I identified **'GarageArea', '1stFlrSF', 'TotRmsAbvGrd'** variables that were highly correlated with others that were more valuable to the model.
-Instead of keeping these redundant features, I retained the more relevant variables and dropped the ones that were less useful.

-- The **'Id'** column was removed because it was merely an identifier and did not contribute any predictive value for the model.

 # Feature Selection and Feature Engineering
 ## Tasks